Bucks and Montgomery County Intellectual Property Lawyers

-Before an Intellectual Property lawyer can advise the client on how to proceed with their novel idea, they needs to understand what, exactly, is the nature of the idea.
-New ideas clients conceive take many forms: some have conceived a new logo or image which will help their business become commercially successful; others have designed a new invention never before seen in the marketplace; others have created new meaningful artwork they want to display to the public.
+Before an intellectual property lawyer can advise the client on how to proceed with their novel idea, they need to understand precisely the idea's nature.
+For example, clients' new ideas take many forms: some have conceived a new logo or image which will help their business become commercially successful; others have designed a new invention never before seen in the marketplace; others have created new meaningful artwork they want to display to the public.

-These ideas, referred to as intellectual property (and often shortened to IP), can provide a vast range of rights to their creator.
-Such success, however, can be fleeting if the client does not know how to adequately protect their IP.
-Very often, though the new client knows they have created something new, they are not quite sure how to categorize the idea, or how to safeguard it.
-Before discussing how the client can protect the idea, it’s critical that the client (and his IP lawyer) identify what type of intellectual property has been created.
+These ideas, referred to as intellectual property (often shortened to IP), can provide a vast range of rights to their creator.
+However, such success can be fleeting if the client does not know how to protect their IP adequately.
+Unfortunately, the client often knows they have created something new but are unsure how to categorize or safeguard their idea.
+But, before discussing how the client can protect the idea, the client (and his IP lawyer) must identify what type of intellectual property has been created.

 Each of these categories, or practice areas, has its own purpose and is regulated by distinct rules, statutes, and common law.

-Knowing what form of intellectual property you’ve created is crucial in utilizing your new, useful, and potentially lucrative idea.
-An intellectual property lawyer can help you identify how to best classify your idea and navigate the next steps with registration and protection.
+Knowing what form of intellectual property you've created is crucial in utilizing your new, helpful, and potentially lucrative idea.
+For instance, an intellectual property lawyer can help you identify how to classify your idea best and navigate the next steps with registration and protection.

 Trademark and Copyright Legal Services

 Trademarks and copyright-protected works are important assets and often possess significant value.
-Our Intellectual Property Lawyers help clients:
+So, our intellectual property lawyers help clients: